 – Mahatma Ghandi (In his letter to the Viceroy “Quit India” Speeches)

-You can be a part of caring for street children with Dawas Ministries!
-We ask for your prayers and hope that you will connect with us by joining our email list.
+You can be a part of caring for children at risk with Dawas Ministries!
+We ask for your prayers and hope that you will connect with us.
 Please also consider making a one-time donation or becoming a monthly financial partner.